Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-5-0-m2.md

     In Tizen 5.0, the following core open source components are upgraded:

     - Blink M56 which is the core web engine in Tizen is upgraded to M63.
-        - Enhancement to follow W3C standards such as Animated PNG, Full featured IndexedDB, CSS grid layout, web USB, MSE, EME, and so on.
+        - Enhancement to follow W3C standards such as Animated PNG, full featured IndexedDB, CSS grid layout, web USB, MSE, EME, and so on.
         - Enhancement in standard web features WebRTC and ARIA 1.1.
         - Enhancement in web performance such as V8 : ES6 performance enhancement and WebAssembly default enabling.
     - GStreamer 1.6.1 is upgraded to 1.12.2.